Pedro Cisterna Gaete

-Pedro Cisterna Gaete is a Chilean qualified lawyer.
-He obtained his LLB Law degree from Universidad de Concepcion and he holds an LLM in Global Environment and Climate Change Law from the University of Edinburgh.
+Pedro Cisterna Gaete is a qualified Chilean lawyer.
+He obtained his LLB Law degree from Universidad de Concepcion, and he holds an LLM in Global Environment and Climate Change Law from the University of Edinburgh.
 Currently, Pedro is undertaking his PhD in Law at the University of Edinburgh.

-In 2017, Pedro obtained a BECAS-Chile scholarship to study an LLM in Global Environmental and Climate Change Law at the University of Edinburgh (2018-2019), which he obtained with distinction.
+In 2017, Pedro obtained a BECAS-Chile scholarship to study an LLM in Global Environmental and Climate Change Law at the University of Edinburgh (2018-2019), which he received with distinction.
 His LLM dissertation titled 'Intragenerational equity in international climate change law and implications for domestic application' proposes the implementation of the intergenerational equity principle at the national level.

 LLB (Universidad de Concepcion, Chile)